 BASIS FOR STAFF'S RECOMMENDATION: Staff supports the applicant's request for Multifamily Residential land use because the property is located near the Crestview Station TOD and near multiple public transportation options where increased density is appropriate.
 There is multifamily land use to the north and east of the property and mixed use land use to the south.
-The proposed zoning of MF-6-NP will provide additional housing options for the area and the city.
+The proposed multifamily zoning will provide additional housing options for the area and the city.